Brian D. Montgomery

 Brian Darrell Montgomery (born August 2, 1956) is an American government official who served as the United States Deputy Secretary of Housing and Urban Development from 2020 to 2021.
 Montgomery previously served as Assistant Secretary of Housing and Urban Development for Housing and Federal Housing Commissioner from 2005 to 2009 and from 2018 to 2020.
 Montgomery is the only individual to serve as FHA Commissioner twice and under three U.S. Presidents (Bush, Obama, and Trump).

 He formerly served as Assistant Secretary of Housing and Urban Development for Housing and Federal Housing Commissioner during the administration of George W. Bush.
 He was confirmed to the position in February 2005 and resigned in July 2009.
 President Donald Trump nominated him to return to his former position as Assistant Secretary of Housing and Urban Development for Housing, and he was confirmed by the Senate in May 2018.
 With the departure of Pam Patenaude in January 2019, he also served as the acting United States Deputy Secretary of Housing and Urban Development.
 In October 2019, Montgomery was nominated to become the next Deputy Secretary of Housing and Urban Development.
 He was confirmed to the position on May 12, 2020.

+Montgomery has co-chaired the National Association of HomeBuilders Mortgage Roundtable since May 2022 and was awarded the "Lifetime Achievement Award" in 2021 by the Five Star Institute.
+Montgomery achieved the CERT Certificate in Cyber Security Oversight from Carnegie Mellon University—Software Engineering Institute and NACD in April 2023.

 Early life and education

 Born in Austin, Texas, Montgomery earned a Bachelor of Arts degree in political science University of Houston.
 He is an initiate of the Tau Kappa Epsilon fraternity's University of Texas at Austin chapter.

+Montgomery grew up in Houston, Texas and attended Westbury High School.
+He is the grandson of Mexican immigrants on his mother's side of the family.

 Career

 From January 2001 until January 2003, Montgomery served as Deputy Assistant to the President and Director of Advance, and from January 2003 to April 2005, he served as Deputy Assistant to the President and Cabinet Secretary.
 While serving as Director of Presidential Advance, Montgomery was traveling with President George W. Bush on September 11, 2001 and with him at the Pentagon on September 12 and September 14 when President Bush was at Ground Zero.
-Montgomery and other White House staff were later awarded “September 11 Presidential Distinguished Service” recognition.
+Montgomery and other White House staff were later awarded "September 11 Presidential Distinguished Service" recognition.
 While serving in the White House, Montgomery contributed to the policy process on a wide range of issues including the administration's efforts to boost homeownership, increase access to affordable housing, and to reform both the Real Estate Settlement Procedures Act and the government sponsored enterprises.

 Following the Space Shuttle Columbia disaster in February 2003, Montgomery headed up a White House working group to monitor all facets of the accident investigation.
 This ultimately led to the process that developed the President's vision for space exploration.
 For this effort, Montgomery was awarded the NASA Exceptional Service Medal in June 2004.